 Safety and accessibility

-We think the game is accessible to mostly anyone who is reasonably healthy with the determination and willingness to do the walk.
+We think the game is accessible to mostly anyone who is reasonably healthy with the determination and willingness to do the walk and endure the related discomfort.
 However, it does involve walking as a central part of it, so it is not suitable for people with limited mobility.
+It is also physically exhausting, meaning it may not be suitable for people whose chronic condition or acute illness or injury can be aggravated by physical exertion, cold weather, lack of sleep, or limited hygiene.
 For legal reasons, all participants must be above 18 and we would like to advise that the game is not suitable for pregnant people.

 We are of course hoping that by 2022, the pandemic will mostly have subsided, but we need to plan for the worse scenario.
 We encourage all our players to get vaccinated against Covid if they can, including any potential future booster shots.
 To come to Legion, you will need to provide either proof of being fully vaccinated, or proof of a PCR test no older than 48 hours (such as the EU Digital Certificate or other equivalents).